Rozan99/Login_Register/README.md

 # npm create vite@latest app_name -- --template react-ts
           here, my app name is loginRegister
-          Use this template freely as you want.
+          Use this template freely as you want;

+#Edits Can be done on AuthForm.tsx and App.tsx only